If you wish to install, configure and manage our application using the Metaswitch SIP Provisioning Server please follow the Tutorial here

 You can also add your parking orbits as regular extensions and enable presence to see their status, you can pick up a call on a parking orbit by right-clicking on it and selecting: Intercept.

-You should now see all your users in the Local directory with a green phone icon that will change to show the phone status (available, ringing, busy, dnd) and if you expand a user you will be able to see every calls on his phone (call direction/state, caller/ee name), you will also be able to intercept/pick-up any ringing call by right-clicking on the phone (or the call) and selecting: Intercept.
+You should now see all your users in the Local directory with a green background that will change to show the phone status (Green: available, Yellow: ringing, Orange: busy, Red: do-not-disturb) and you will be able to see every calls on their phone (call direction/state, caller/ee name), you will also be able to intercept/pick-up any ringing call by right-clicking on the user and selecting: Intercept.

 You have now fully configured VOP for your Metaswitch server.